x1F/sip-framework/docs/framework_version_upgrade.md

 ## Upgrade from 3.3.0 to 3.4.0

 Version 3.4.0 allows fine-grained configuration and exception handling for connectors.
-If an adapter contains global configuration was added directly with **RouteConfigurationBuilder**, it will no longer apply to connectors.
+If an adapter contains global configuration which was added directly with **RouteConfigurationBuilder**, it will no longer apply to connectors.
 It should be refactored and provided via **ConfigurationDefinition**.

-**Note:** when it comes to process orchestration global configuration will still be applicable.
+**Note:** When it comes to process orchestration global configuration will still be applicable.

 **Deprecation Notice**